 In the Land of Invented Languages

 Ming Chuan University library which is located near where I am living has a floor of books in the English language.
-It is actually quite difficult to find a library in Taiwan that has so many books in English, and I remember that I borrowed a book by Arika Okrent called "In the Land of Invented Languages".
+It is actually quite difficult to find a library in Taiwan that has so many books in English, and I remember that I borrowed a book by Arika Okrent called "In the Land of Invented Languages".It is a special book, in fact, one of many books that cover almost everything about conlangs.
+The interesting part of this book is that Arika listed 500 conlangs that existed from the 12th century until 2007.

-I was reading this book by that time, so I presented it to the audience, and after my presentation, we had a discussion about conlangs.
+I was reading this book at that time, so I presented it to the audience, and after my presentation, we had a discussion about conlangs.
 It was not easy because I read the book in English and presented it in Chinese.
 I did a lot of checking for the right terms, especially Linguistics terms.

 Some of the conlangs that I presented were Klingon, Esperanto, Volapük, Basic English, Loglan, Lojban, Solresol, and Blissymbols.
 I did not introduce all of the conlangs from the book to spark their curiosity about the book and about conlangs.